Acupuncture effective on many points

 A balanced summer

-Although the Netherlands is only showing a modest glimpse of sun here and there this year, the summer period has really begun.
+Although the Netherlands is only showing a modest hint of sun here and there this year, the summer period has truly arrived.
 For some, summer is a time of relaxation and enjoyment, while for others it heralds a period of poor sleep, heat discomfort, or other inconveniences.
-This may be due to an imbalance of the fire element.
-It plays an important role in the summer.
+This may be related to an imbalance of the fire element, which plays a significant role in the summer.

 What is the fire element, and how can you support it yourself?
 Read below!